-Which of the following sources of finance did your establishment use to operate your business?
-(May choose more than one)

-Please mark (X) the sources of finance used to operate your business.

-B7 Does your establishment own / use financial facilities and products for business purposes as follows?
-(May choose more than one)

-Please mark (X) the financial facilities and products used for business purposes.

-(a) Deposit account
+- B6 Which of the following sources of finance did your establishment use to operate the business?(May choose more than one) Please mark (X) the sources of finance used to operate the business. - B7 Does this establishment own / use financial facilities and products for business purpose as follows?
+(May choose more than one) Please mark (X) the financial facilities and products used for business purposes. - (a) Deposit account